-I sat on the veranda at Mount Lavinia, one of the oldest hotels in the country.
+I sat on the veranda at Mount Lavinia, the oldest hotel in Sri Lanka.
 The night was warm and a stillness rested over the white colonial villa.
 I followed a fishing boat on the horizon.
 The light fainted in the night, as if it was trying to stay on a straight line without falling down, disappearing on the other side.
-I felt like Dick Diver in Fitzgerald’s novel Tender is the Night.
-Except I was five thousand miles from the French Riviera.
-But my adventure was just about to begin.
+I was five thousand miles from home and my adventure was just about to begin.
 I was going to find the lost paradise of Sri Lanka.

 Travelling Sri Lanka can be tough.
 The traffic is horrible, the roads are bad, and the taxi drivers notoriously misunderstand where you are going.
 A safer way to explore the country is by train.
 Built by the British in 1864, the railway network takes you to all major destinations.
 In a very, very slow fashion that is.
 We decided to arrange a car with a personal driver instead, the most convenient way if you plan to go off the beaten track.